vukics/cppqed/doc/buildsystem.markdown

 Fine tuning the build process {#cmake_fine_tuning}
 -----------------------------

-If CMake fails to locate a dependency, it will inform the user about the disabled feature or fail if the library was required.
+If %CMake fails to locate a dependency, it will inform the user about the disabled feature or fail if the library was required.
 If some libraries are installed in non-standard locations, the user has to specify the directory with `-DCMAKE_PREFIX_PATH="/some/path;/some/other/path"`.
 This will look for libraries